Isaiahat/git-learning/Projects/project 12/project 12 - ansible refactoring and static assignments.md

 6. The main idea of `save_artifacts` project is to save artifacts into `/home/ubuntu/ansible-config-artifact` directory.
-To achieve this, create a Build step and choose `Copy artifacts` from other project, specify ansible as a source project and `/home/ubuntu/ansible-config-artifact` as a target directory.
+To achieve this, create a Build step and choose `Copy artifacts` from other project, specify ansible as a source project and `ls` as a target directory.

 7. Test your set up by making some change in `README.MD` file inside your `ansible-config-mgt` repository (right inside master branch).